A Non-Parametric Approach to Detect Patterns in Binary Sequences: Proposed Test

 \subsection{Proposed Approach}

-The proposed approach is designed to test for randomness in small sample sizes using the idea of ``pattern" and ``direction".
+This approach is designed to test the null hypothesis of randomness of occurrence of elements of a single type against the alternative of non-randomness or trend (increasing, decreasing or constant).
+It is based on the idea of ``pattern" and ``direction".
 The steps to be executed are as follows:

-\begin{enumerate}[label=(\roman*)] \item The test will determine which type of element has larger frequency in the sample (1 or 0).
-Say there are more number of \textit{ones} than \textit{zeros} and number of ones is $k$. \item Then it will find the positions of 1 in the ordered sequence, let the vector be $y_k$. \item Define a lag vector: $y'$ of length $k-1$ where: $y'[i]= y[i+1]-y[i], 1\leq i \leq (k-1)$ \item Compute the mean of $y'$ and round up to the nearest integer value, say $\alpha$. \item Count the number of elements in $y'$ less than or equal to $\alpha$, say $x$. \item Perform an exact binomial test with null proportion of $0.5$ and number of trials = k-1 and number of success = $x$. \item Define a vector $times$ of length $k-1$ with magnitudes increasing, let it be $times = (1,2,3,\hdots , (k-1))$.
-Compute the Kendall Correlation Coefficient ($\tau$) and test for alternative hypothesis depending upon the sign of $\tau$.
-A significant P-value will indicate the direction of \textit{wins} \item If the P-value of the above test is non significant, then define another vector $y''$ of length $k-1$ with all elements equal to the median of $y'$.
-Now perform Siegel Tukey Test (procedure as mentioned in (Siegel and Tukey,1960\cite{siegel-tukey})).
-Note that the insignificant P-value will indicate a constant direction of \textit{wins}. \end{enumerate}
+\begin{enumerate}[label=(\roman*)] \item The test will determine which type of element has higher frequency in the sample (1 or 0).
+Say there are more number of \textit{ones} than \textit{zeros} and number of ones is $k$. \item Then it will find the positions of 1 in the ordered sequence, let the vector be $y_k$. \item Define a lag vector: $y'$ of length $k-1$ where: $y'[i]= y[i+1]-y[i], 1\leq i \leq (k-1)$ \item Compute the mean of $y'$ and round up to the nearest integer value, say $\alpha$. \item Count the number of elements in $y'$ less than or equal to $\alpha$, say $x$. \item Perform an exact binomial test with null proportion of $0.5$ and number of trials = k-1 and number of success = $x$.
+A significant p-value will indicate any pattern in the occurrence of \textit{wins}. \item Define a vector $times$ of length $k-1$ with magnitudes increasing, let it be $times = (1,2,3,\hdots , (k-1))$.
+Then test for alternative hypothesis of trend(increasing, decreasing or constant),if any, is performed using Kendall Correlation Coefficient ($\tau$).
+A significant p-value will indicate the direction of \textit{wins}. \item If the p-value of the above test is non significant, then define another vector $y''$ of length $k-1$ with all elements equal to the median of $y'$.
+We compare the lag vector $y'$ with $y''$ to check for any constant pattern.
+Now perform the ties-corrected method of Siegel Tukey Test (procedure as mentioned in (\cite{vegelius})).
+Note that the insignificant p-value will indicate a constant direction of \textit{wins}. \end{enumerate}